-- (H) school directors and instructors (approval not contingent on issuance of school's approval) -55 days. - (b) In the event the application is not processed in the time periods as stated in this section, the applicant has the right to request of the Commission full reimbursement of all filing fees paid in that particular application process.
-If the Commission does not agree that the established time periods have been violated or finds that good cause existed for exceeding the established periods, the request will be denied.
-Good cause for exceeding the period established is considered to exist if: - (1) the number of applications for certificates of approval, representatives, school directors, or instructors as appropriate to be processed exceeds by 15% or more the number processed in the same calendar quarter of the preceding year; - (2) another public or private entity utilized in the application process caused the delay; or - (3) other conditions exist that give good cause for exceeding the established periods. - (c) If the request for full reimbursement authorized in this section is denied, the applicant may then request a hearing by appealing to the Commission for a resolution of the dispute.
-The appeal will be processed in the same manner as other appeals involving schools pursuant to the Act.
+1 2 (H) school directors and instructors (approval not contingent on issuance of school's approval) 55 days.
+3 4 (b) In the event the application is not processed in the time periods as stated in this 5 section, the applicant has the right to request of the Commission full reimbursement 6 of all filing fees paid in that particular application process.
+If the Commission does 7 not agree that the established time periods have been violated or finds that good 8 cause existed for exceeding the established periods, the request will be denied.
+Good 9 cause for exceeding the period established is considered to exist if: 10 cause for exceeding the period established is considered to exist if.
+11 (1) the number of applications for certificates of approval, representatives, 12 school directors, or instructors as appropriate to be processed exceeds by 13 15% or more the number processed in the same calendar quarter of the 14 preceding year; 15 16 (2) another public or private entity utilized in the application process caused 17 the delay; or 18 19 (3) other conditions exist that give good cause for exceeding the established 20 periods.
+21 22 (c) If the request for full reimbursement authorized in this section is denied, the 23 applicant may then request a hearing by appealing to the Commission for a 24 resolution of the dispute.
+The appeal will be processed in the same manner as other 25 appeals involving schools pursuant to the Act.
+26 27 §807.7.

-§807.7.
 Exemptions.

-- (a) A school seeking an exemption must may apply for approval to the Agency Commission for an exemption under §132.002 or §132.003 of the Act Texas Education Code. - (b) The Commission shall grant the requested exemption if the Commission determines that the school meets the requirements for an exemption under §132.002 or §132.003 of the Texas Education Code. - (c) The Commission may deny or revoke an exemption in the same manner as a denial or revocation of a certificate of approval, if the Commission determines that the school does not meet the requirements for the exemption under §132.002 or §132.003 of the Texas Education Code. - (b)(d) A school may appeal the denial or revocation of an exemption in accordance with the provisions of Subchapter D of the Act Texas Education Code. - (c) Schools shall be required to provide documentation and additional information, as requested by the Agency, to facilitate the determination of whether a school meets
+28 29 (a) A school seeking an exemption must apply for approval to the 30 Agency Commission for an exemption under §132.002 or §132.003 of the Act Texas 31 Education Code.
+32 33 (b) The Commission shall grant the requested exemption if the Commission determines 34 that the school meets the requirements for an exemption under §132.002 or §132.003 35 of the Texas Education Code.
+36 of the Texas Education Code.
+37 (c) The Commission may deny or revoke an exemption in the same manner as a denial 38 or revocation of a certificate of approval, if the Commission determines that the 39 school does not meet the requirements for the exemption under §132.002 or 40 §132.003 of the Texas Education Code.
+41 42 (b)(d) A school may appeal the denial or revocation of an exemption in accordance with 43 the provisions of Subchapter D of the Act Texas Education Code.
+44 45 (c) Schools shall be required to provide documentation and additional information, as 46 requested by the Agency, to facilitate the determination of whether a school meets